GSA/centers-of-excellence/about/team.md

         bio: >-
           Dan Willis spends most of his time helping organizations and their leaders define and address the critical needs of their most important customers.
 Willis has provided leadership and innovative solutions in the government, commercial, and nonprofit sectors.
 Willis is an expert in design, design management, DesignOps, user-centered product development, user research, and facilitation.
 Willis has given talks and run workshops at local, national, and international conferences including South by Southwest, UX Australia, and EuroIA.
 Willis is the co-author and illustrator of Designing the Conversation: Techniques for Successful Facilitation (New Riders, 2013).
         linkedin: uxcrank
-      - name: Olivia Thom
+      - name: Olivia Olson
         img: OliviaThom2022.jpg
         center: Customer Experience Lead
         bio: >-
-          Olivia Thom has 7 years of experience working in the areas of public participation, information literacy, additive manufacturing, affective behavior change, and healthcare.
+          Olivia Olson has 7 years of experience working in the areas of public participation, information literacy, additive manufacturing, affective behavior change, and healthcare.
 She has a background in cognitive science, human-computer interactions, service and experience design, strategy, design thinking, and workshop facilitation.
 At the CoE, Olivia is working with agencies to define and deliver on their customer experience and service delivery using human centered design methodologies and empirical customer research.
         linkedin: oliviathom
       - name: Rachel Edelman
         img: RachelEdelman.png